Heart disease is the No. 1 killer of Americans

 Any kind of exercise is essential for your heart, including sex, studies show.

-Exercise lowers your blood pressure, helps you lose weight, increase your good cholesterol (HDL), reduces your bad cholesterol (LDL) and increases your insulin sensitivity.
+Exercise lowers your blood pressure, helps you lose weight, increase your good cholesterol, reduces your bad cholesterol and increases your insulin sensitivity.

-Only about 20% of American adults meet the minimum standard for exercise recommended by the federal government, according to the Centers for Disease Control and Prevention.
-That standard is 2½ hours a week of moderate aerobic exercise like walking or 75 minutes of vigorous exercise like jogging.
+Less than half of all adults meet the minimum standard for exercise recommended by the government, according to the Centers for Disease Control and Prevention.
+That’s just 2½ hours a week of moderate aerobic exercise like walking or 75 minutes of vigorous exercise like jogging.

-Being overweight is also hard on your heart, so if you want to lose weight aim for 60 to 90 minutes of exercise a day, according to Dr. Carol Ma, a cardiologist at Florida Hospital in Orlando.
+Being overweight is hard on your heart.
+To lose weight, aim for 60 to 90 minutes of exercise a day, according to Dr. Carol Ma, a cardiologist at Florida Hospital in Orlando.

 “I tell my patients you should have a BMI that’s less than 25 and a waist that measures less than 35.
 That’s pretty specific, but that’s what you need for a healthy heart,” Ma said.